Mahatma Gandhi National Rural Employment Guarantee Act 2005

 – Proactively ensuring social inclusion

-Features of Mahatma Gandhi National Rural Employment Guarantee Act 2005 (NREGA):
+Features of the Mahatma Gandhi National Rural Employment Guarantee Act 2005 (NREGA):

 • Hailed by the government as “the largest and most ambitious social security and public works programme in the world”

-• Applicants are entitled to an unemployment allowance if work is not provided within 15 days of applying.
+• Applicants are entitled to an unemployment allowance if they are not employed within 15 days of applying.

-• Employment will be provided within 5 kms of an applicant’s residence.
-In case work is provided outside 5 kms, the applicant is eligible for extra allowance
+• Employment will be provided within 5 km of an applicant’s residence.
+In case work is provided outside 5 km, the applicant is eligible for an extra allowance.

 • At least 1/3rd of the beneficiaries shall be women

-• Cost of the scheme is shared by both Central and State governments
+• The cost of the scheme is shared by both the Central and State governments

-How to get employment under National Rural Employment Guarantee Act (NREGA)?
+How to get employment under the National Rural Employment Guarantee Act (NREGA)?

-• Register himself/ herself by providing his name, age & address at the Gram Panchayat at the village:
+• Register himself/ herself by providing their name, age & address at the Gram Panchayat in the village:

-After due verification, the person is issued a ‘Job Card’ withing 14 days.
-Job Card is a key document that records workers’ entitlements under MGNREGA.
+After due verification, the person is issued a ‘Job Card’ within 14 days.
+A Job Card is a key document that records workers’ entitlements under MGNREGA.
 It legally empowers the registered households to apply for work, ensures transparency and protects workers against fraud.
-The application for job card can be made for free of cost and it can be made anytime throughout the year.
-The registration is valid for 5 years and may be renewed/re-validated following process prescribed for the same, as and when required.
+The application for a job card can be made for free, and it can be made at any time throughout the year.
+The registration is valid for 5 years and may be renewed/re-validated following the process prescribed for the same, as and when required.

 1. Now you have to choose your State name from the given list.

-2. Select district for NREGA district payment list.
+2. Select the district for the NREGA district payment list.

 3. Select the block for the block’s NREGA list.